 The Robert T. Hamilton Poultry Research and Teaching Facility was built in 2019 and is located at 3840 520th Avenue, approximately 3 miles southwest of the main campus, and covers 11 acres.
 It is located on the teaching farm complex that also includes the beef, sheep, and swine teaching units.
-The unit is utilized for teaching and research activities with broilers, layers, turkeys, and other avian species.
+The unit is utilized for teaching and research activities with broilers, layers, and other avian species.

 The Lauren Christian Swine Breeding Research Farm is a 200 sow farrow-to-finish operation.
 Research conducted at this farm revolves around genetics and reproduction research, additionally we can accommodate other studies such as animal welfare and handling, housing, and some basic nutritional studies.

 The facility is unique to Iowa State and nearly all of the Midwest, allowing animal-human interaction through teaching laboratories, outreach activities and a variety of functions for future and current students.
 Located 2508 Mortensen Road Ames, IA 50011.

 The Department of Animal Science works closely with ISU Research and Demonstration Farms of McNay, Armstrong, Allee and Western Research Farms.

 The Department of Animal Science at ISU proudly maintains the historic horse barns located on campus.
 The horse barns provide students with the opportunity to learn and work in a hands-on setting.
 The historic barns house two student apartments, an office, reproduction lab, equine treadmill, and classroom.